GregSandoval/compiler-lexer/README.md

 ## Introduction
 The objective of this assignment is to write a lexer for the A5 language
-lexicon: its tokens (i.e., legal ``words'').
+lexicon: its tokens (i.e., legal ''words'').
 The lexer transforms an A5 high-level program sequence of characters into a list of tokens for that program (in a special format).
 For convenience, this lexer will take input from standard-input (stdin) and send output to standard-output